Maintaining a blog is a great way to keep your audience engaged, increase traffic to your website, and build your brand’s authority.

 The tool can show you trending topics, including hashtags, and can provide individual results for different platforms, such as YouTube and Twitter.

-Last, but certainly not least, is Portent’s Content Idea Generator.
+Another entry on the list is Portent’s Content Idea Generator.
 This one is a little more light-hearted, but still produces some great suggestions.

 It even comes with humorous annotations, along with genuinely helpful tips about creating great headlines.